naterush/eth2.0-specs/specs/light_client/merkle_proofs.md

    ...
 ```

-Note that the generalized index has the convenient property that the two children of node `k` are `2k` and `2k+1`, and also that it equals the position of a node in the linear representation of the Merkle tree that's computed by this function:
+Note that the generalized index has the convenient property that the two children of node `k` are `2k` and `2k+1`, and also that a node's generalized index equals the position of a node in the linear representation of the Merkle tree that's computed by this function:

 ```python
 def merkle_tree(leaves: List[Bytes32]) -> List[Bytes32]: